DylDeveloper/DylDeveloper/README.md

 I compete on a FIRST Robotics team, previously participated in the GA FLL State Championship.
 Also working on a couple of custom robots.

 # Languages
-I know several languages, The only language i am currently fluent in is Python, some I'm almost good at, like Typescript, Bash, and Powerscript, and some I have dipped in a little bit like, C, GDScript, and Kotlin
+I know several languages, I am currently fluent in Python and Typescript/Javascript, some I'm almost good at, like Bash, and Powerscript, and some I have dipped in a little bit like, C, GDScript, and Kotlin
+I'
-Im always open to learn more languages and get better at languages I already know.
+m always open to learn more languages and get better at languages I already know.

 # Contact Me
 Discord: dyl_dev or https://discordapp.com/users/708644455535869982 \